Active vs Passive Investing

 On the other hand, if Alpha is -1.0, this means that the portfolio’s performance has underperformed its benchmark index by 1.0%.

-*Given below is a workout with reference to calculating Alpha.
+*Below is a workout that demonstrates how to calculate Alpha.